LaxyaRupeja/Task-Management-Application/README.md

 npm install -g @angular/cli  (Optional -> if you don't have angular cli installed you   can run this command to install it first)
 ```

+## Deployment

+I’ve Deployed my both frontend and backend so you directly go to https://task-app-frontend-laxyarupeja.vercel.app/   this URL to access the app
+it might take some time making fetch because backend is deployed on free hosting service

 ## Access the Application